Draft Campaign Cards for the Vulture’s Feast

 Read more

-Adam and Chris played the fifth game of Populous, Rich and Rebellious, our four player Campaign using Tilly’s Very Bad Day, and set in the English Civil War.
+Adam and Chris played the ninth game of Populous, Rich and Rebellious, our four player Campaign using Tilly’s Very Bad Day, and set in the English Civil War.
+Actually, they played it on 9 Apr 2024 and I forgot to post it.

 Read more